 We all know the best way to promote ourselves on social media is consistency.
 But this isn’t always easy, especially when you are a one-man band, running a business (maybe even making the products) then some bright spark tells you that you need to share daily on social media platforms.
-Using Twitter for business in its self is a full-time job.
-But with a full proof strategy and preparation, you can happily run a Twitter feed without having to spend all day looking at it.
-No, really you can, all you need to know is what to Tweet!.
+Using Twitter for business in itself is a full-time job.
+But with a full-proof strategy and preparation, you can happily run a Twitter feed without having to spend all day looking at it.
+No, really you can, all you need to know is what to Tweet!

 What to Tweet: 21 ways to fill your Twitter feed when you are time poor :